einbahnstrasse/Goldford-MTEC1003/labs/08/lab-08-part2-python-for-loops.md

   2. **collects** all **keys** into a separate list and **prints** it,
   3. and **collects** all values into another list and **prints** it.

+Use 1 _for loop_ to do these tasks.

 Your output in the console should look something like this:

   {% highlight terminal %}